 International: +44 (0)28 9127 9452

-The Department makes capital allocations to each Education and Library Board (ELB) to assist in improving facilities for the Youth Service.
+The Department makes a capital allocation to the Education Authority to assist in improving facilities for the Youth Service.

-Further information is available from the relevant ELB.
+Further information is available from the Education Authority.

-The links to the five Education and Library Boards and the Youth Council are as follows -
+The links to the Education Authority is as follows -